leebyron/til/entries/radiate intent.md

 tags: leadership management
 ---

-> It's easier to ask forgiveness than it is to get permission. — Grace
+> It's easier to ask forgiveness than it is to get permission.<br/> — Grace
 > Hopper[^1]

 [^1]: